dongahn/resource-query/README.md

 ```

-Because the latter does not impose higher-level (i.e.,
+Because the latter does not impose higher-level (i.e., `cluster` and
-`cluster` and `rack` levels) constraints, `node` type resources
+`rack` levels) constraints, `node` type resources will be evaluated by the match
-will be evaluated by the match callbacks and all of them will be compared
-at once to select the highest scored node.
+callbacks and all of them will be compared at once to select the highest scored
-On the other hand, with the higher-level constraints of the former specification,
+node.
+On the other hand, with the higher-level constraints of the former
-`resource-query` will choose the highest-scored node at the `rack` level
+specification, `resource-query` will choose the highest-scored node at the
-in the same manner as how it enforces the lower-level constraints (e.g., `socket`).
+`rack` level in the same manner as how it enforces the lower-level constraints
+(e.g., `socket`).

 ## Limitations of Depth-First and Up (DFU) Traversal

-You can implement a wide range of resource selection policy classes
+You can implement a wide range of resource selection policy classes using the
-using the DFU traversal, in particular in combination
+DFU traversal, in particular in combination with other mechanisms (e.g., choosing
-with other mechanisms (e.g., choosing a different set and order of subsystems).
+a different set and order of subsystems).
+DFU, however, is a simple, one-pass
-DFU, however, is a simple, one-pass traversal type and hence there are
+traversal type and hence there are inherient limitations associated with DFU,
-inherient limitations associated with DFU, which may preclude you from
-implementing certain policies.
+which may preclude you from implementing certain policies.

-For example, currently DFU cannot handle the following job specification even
+For example, DFU cannot currently handle the following job specification even
-if there is a rack that contains those nodes that can satisfy
+if the underlying resource graph store has a rack that contains those compute
-either type of node requirements: one with more cores and burst buffers (bb)
+nodes that can satisfy either type of node requirements: one with more cores
-and the other fewer cores with no advanced features.
+and burst buffers (bb) and the other fewer cores with no advanced features.

 ```yaml
 version: 1